4.1 React.js with Node.js

 • Q3.
 How to support events?

 • Q4.
-How to support 'state', i.e., internal data, so that multiple subgroups can be bound to the data?
+How to support 'state', i.e., internal data, so that multiple subgroups (called components) can be bound to the data?

 • React JSX: JSX allows us to write HTML elements in JavaScript.